CatchUpMods/laflux-theme-orange/README.md

 ## Getting Started

 Orange theme is a very beautiful, stunning and light weight.
-The Laflux's website, it self running on the Ornage theme.Click here for the [Demo](http://laflux.com/).
+The Laflux's website, it self running on the Ornage theme.Click here for the [Demo](http://laflux.com/) or you can checkout out theme [Deom](http://themes.laflux.com/orange/)

 ### Prerequisites